sercasti/jwtServer/README.md

 # JWT Server App Example

 This is a sample application using java 17, spring 3, and mongodb, to generate and save JWT tokens It can be deployed with Copilot to Fargate ARM and it includes a load testing benchmark tool.
+The idea for this PoC is not to implement a real JWT authorization server, but to estimate the average TPS for a fargate/java/spring service backed by a nosql database

 ## AWS Copilot